60006381/computer-c--final/README.md

 Event:"___"
 Additional Event -

-You can then type an additional event or if not, enter 0 for no additional events.
+You can then type an additional event which will be stored in the txt.file or if not, enter 0 for no additional events.
 Regardless, the program will then prompt you again

 Enter the number of the day (-1 to quit):

-# Tests

 # Contributors
 David Serna, John Edwards, Rocky Mazorow